yogdagharat/Solar-Energy-Analysis/README.md

 ---

-## 🔍 Key Findings
+## Key Findings

 **Global**
 - Solar adoption is highly right-skewed — a small number of countries account for the vast majority of installed capacity.
 - GDP per capita and grid reliability are the strongest predictors of adoption, even more than raw solar potential (GHI/PVOUT).
-- Many high-sunlight, low-income regions (Sub-Saharan Africa, parts of South Asia) are significant underperformers relative to their resource base.
+- Many high-sunlight, low-income regions (Africa, parts of South Asia) are significant underperformers relative to their resource base.
 - K-Means clustering identifies three country archetypes: *Developed Leaders*, *Emerging Markets*, and *Underperformers*.

 **United States**